 Different Types Of Blunts And Joints

 I think the difference between blunt and joint was clear.
 Anyways, here are different types of joints and blunts.
-Learning about them might makes the concept clearer.
+Learning about them might make the concept clearer.

 Types Of Blunts

 - Backwoods – blunts rolled using regular tobacco leaves.

 - Cigarillo – this type of blunt is made by splitting and emptying a cigar and by filling the empty cigar with weed.

 - Hemp Blunts – these blunts use hemp leaves for rolling the weed.

 - Classic – slightly shorter than a cigarette and is twisted at the end.